omega808/proxy-scraper/README.md

 # Proxy scraper and checker
-Program that utilizes ProxyScrapper/Checker python program to push 10 random proxies to the proxychains Kali program.
+Program that utilizes ProxyScrapper/Checker to push
+10 random proxies to Kali's proxychains program.
-Recycles proxies every hour using CRON
+Recycles proxies every hour using CRON.
 Must be using Kali Linux or similiar distro
 ## Installation